top of page

 • Have sinus congestion in their face (sinusitis)

-• Have had surgery recovery or cosmetic surgery recovery (eg breast surgery, liposuction etc)
+• Have had surgery or cosmetic surgery

 • Are recovering from injury